Departments and Classes

 Fantasy literature has moved from bit player to robust star in the literary heavens.
 In this course, students are challenged to investigate and analyze why fantasy holds such allure and where its roots lie.
 Students begin with a brief look at some essential source materials, from ancient myths to works like Beowulf, The Tempest, or Gulliver’s Travels.
 The class then reads extensively in the genre, beginning with a close reading of The Hobbit and going on to excerpts from The Lord of the Rings.
 Other works or authors that may be used include Ursula Le Guin’s Earthsea and works by Lewis Carroll and C.S.
 Lewis, as well as contemporary works such as the Harry Potter series and The Hunger Games.
 This is a class for the fantasy fan.
 In addition to the readings, there will be a self-designed research project and an extensive writing assignment of fantasy fiction.

-Headless knights, undead Vikings, wandering mystics—far from being an age of darkness and disorder, the Middle Ages in Europe were a time of cultural exchange, innovation, and wonder.
-Students will read a wide range of medieval texts in translation, from tales of heroes and monsters to scathing political satires and visions of the end of the world.
-Students will supplement their readings with music, art, architecture, and philosophy.
-Our goal is to make sense of this long and complex period of human history, while asking what lessons the modern world can learn from the challenges of the past.
-Readings may include the Old Norse Grettir’s Saga, the Old English epic Beowulf, the Middle Welsh Mabinogion, the lays of Marie de France, the Old French Song of Roland, the mystical writings of Margery Kempe, the narrative verse of Sir Gawain and the Green Knight and Geoffrey Chaucer’s Canterbury Tales, and the poetic allegory of Dante’s Inferno.
+Headless knights, powerful women in politics, Persian mystics, undead Vikings, intrepid travelers, and giant birds—far from being an age of darkness and disorder, the Middle Ages were a time of cultural exchange, innovation, and wonder.
+This course explores the literature and history of two adjacent worlds: Europe after the fall of Rome, and the Islamic world of the Umayyid and Abbasid Caliphates.
+Students will read a wide range of texts in translation, from tales of heroes and monsters to scathing political satires and visions of the end of the world.
+We will supplement our readings with music, art, religion, and philosophy.
+Our goal is to make sense of this long and complex period of history while asking what lessons the modern world can learn from the dialogue between cultures of the past.
+Readings may include the Old English Beowulf, the French Song of Roland, folktales and fantasy from the Arabian Nights, the Persian epic Shahnameh, the political allegory of Dante’s Inferno, the mystical poetry of Jalal ad-Din Rumi, the visions of Margery Kempe, and Faird Attar’s The Conference of the Birds.

 How do apparently normal people subject others to atrocity and murder?
 How do societies promote, condone, or prevent genocide?
 How do individuals and countries survive emotionally, culturally, and politically?
 What, if anything, can be done to prevent genocide in the future?
 Students examine genocide from a historic and political perspective through memoir, essay, fiction, and poetry.
 Possible titles include This Way For the Gas, Ladies and Gentlemen, Borowski; Imagining Argentina, Thornton; and Johnny Mad Dog, Dongala.